 The PUD service district is defined in the Public Laws.
 The PUD and the neighboring HFD have historically coordinated with each other to provide water during emergencies through the use of an interconnection as well as the observing of PUD service area boundaries.
+Additionally, PUD has maintained a long-term policy with HFD to provide mutual assistance when necessary.

-The PUD shall forward this WSSMP to the Town of Burrillville Planning Director for concurrence of its growth projections with the growth projections anticipated in the Burrillville Comprehensive Plan.
+The PUD forwarded this WSSMP to Mr. Ray Goff, the Town of Burrillville Planning Director, for concurrence of its growth projections with the growth projections anticipated in the Burrillville Comprehensive Plan.
+Mr. Goff provided a letter stating that the WSSMP is consistent with the Burrillville Comprehensive Plan, and it is included in Appendix L.